sharkfinAI/sharkfinApp/README.md

 Local-first AI Agentic automation (inspired by OpenClaw) for operators, founders, and power users.

-SharkFin runs on your machine, executes real workflows, writes files, orchestrates multi-agent work, and improves itself with Forge.
+SharkFin Agents runs on your machine, executes real workflows, writes files, orchestrates multi-agent work, and improves itself with Forge.
 It is built for people who want an AI agent that produces work, not just chat output.

 SharkFin ships with Playbooks that you can run now.
 Including Playbooks for LinkedIn job seekers, Tik Tok content creators, and Executive GMAIL inbox daily summaries/action plans.